-Struck by: Activities where a potential injury from being struck by an object (other than a vehicle, including powered industrial vehicles) exists.
+Struck by: Activities where a potential injury from being struck by exists.
 For performance measurement, fatalities with event code 01 (struck by) on the OSHA-170 are counted as struck by fatalities.
 Struck-by injuries are produced by forcible contact or impact between the injured person and an object, piece of equipment, or falling material, when the motion producing the contact is primarily that of the object, equipment, or falling material, rather than the person.
 When the motion producing the contact is primarily that of the injured person, the event should be recorded as Struck against.
 Examples of accidents that should be recorded as Struck by include: